Bullying in schools

 - How do I know if my child is being bullied?

-- How is bullying stopped?
+- How is bullying behaviour stopped?

 - Where to get help